The Config File

 Customizing Colors

-Customizing the default color palette for your project.
+Customize the default color palette for your project.

-PurgeTSS includes Tailwind's default color palette, but you can customize it by configuring your colors under the colors
+PurgeTSS includes Tailwind's default color palette, but you can customize it by configuring your colors under the colors key in the theme section of your config.cjs file:

 module.exports = {